Nasrin-Sohrabi/Nasrin-Sohrabi.github.io/_pages/about.md

  * My Current research topics/projects:

-      * [CRC-P Project]: Fraud detection within digital payment systems, more specifically cryptocurreny transactions.
+      * CRC-P Project: Fraud detection within digital payment systems, more specifically cryptocurreny transactions.
 Our project aims to create develop a digital platform consisting of novel anti-fraud and anti-money laundering techniques, to align Crypto transactions with traditional payment options such as credit cards.

-      * [Cryptocurrency scams]: the goal is to understand how the scams work, how to detect them, and scammers's tactics.
+      * Cryptocurrency scams: the goal is to understand how the scams work, how to detect them, and scammers's tactics.

-      * [Distributed Systems Scalabilities/Performance]: The project aims to improve the scalability and performance of distributed systems.
+      * Distributed Systems Scalabilities/Performance: The project aims to improve the scalability and performance of distributed systems.
 We focus on developing a new consensus algorithm that can be used in distributed systems to improve their performance and scalability.

 <span style="font-size:20px;">Prospective students</span>